 Criminal Justice Online Faculty

-Below are just a few UNH faculty members that teach online in our Master’s in Criminal Justice.
+Below are just a few of the University of New Haven faculty members that teach online in our Master’s in Criminal Justice.
 For a full listing of our faculty, visit our Lee College Faculty page.

 Ph.D.
 Justice, Law, and Society, American University, 2009